bksnelson/.github.io/essays/AIReflection.md

    I did not use AI to ask or answer smart-questions.

 9. Coding example e.g. “give an example of using Underscore .pluck” I did use AI for coding examples.
-When I first started learning about React, a framework I found particularly challenging, I used AI to guide me through it.
+When I first started learning React, a framework I found particularly challenging, I used AI to guide me through it.
 When learning how to use the usestate hook, I turned to AI for explanations and examples.
 This was incredibly helpful for understanding how state management works in functional components.
 The example given was a simple counter example, where a state variable count is updated through setCount.
 This example clarified my understanding and accelerated my ability to implement React hooks in actual projects.

     ```javascript
        import React, { useState } from 'react';